Palace of Ajuda: Peninsular War

-By 1821, when John VI of Portugal returned from Brazil, the Palace had not yet been completed, and only permitted some state and ceremonial protocols (such as John's investiture in the Order of the Garter in 1823).
+By 1821, when John VI of Portugal returned from Brazil, the palace had not yet been completed, and only permitted some state and ceremonial protocols (such as John's investiture in the Order of the Garter in 1823).
 Consequently, John VI decided to live in the Bemposta Palace.
 With a new simplification of the plans, architect António Francisco Rosa continued the structural works.
-During this phase, painters José da Cunha Taborda, Sebastião José Alves, José Joaquim de Sousa, Bernardino de Sena Lemos da Rocha, Arcangelo Fuschini, Máximo Paulino dos Reis, Joaquim Gregório da Silva Rato, Manoel Piolti, João Pereira, José Pedro de Carvalho, and mason António Joaquim de Faria worked at the palace.
+During this phase, painters Taborda, Sebastião José Alves, José Joaquim de Sousa, Bernardino de Sena Lemos da Rocha, Arcangelo Fuschini, Máximo Paulino dos Reis, Joaquim Gregório da Silva Rato, Piolti, João Pereira, José Pedro de Carvalho, and mason António Joaquim de Faria worked at the palace.
 In 1823, the staircase was decorated by painter Norberto José Ribeiro, and in 1825 Joaquim Rafael became head painter.

-The palace began to be used as a Royal Residence in 1826, when the Infanta Isabel Maria, Regent on behalf of the young Queen Maria II, moved in.
+The palace began to be used as a royal residence in 1826, when the Infanta Isabel Maria, Regent on behalf of the young Queen Maria II, moved in.
 It was proposed to the architects that the project's scale be reduced, encompassing only one-third of the original design, making the eastern façade the main entrance and erecting a tower at the southern end.
 Its plan now reduced in half, it included one block, the construction of which was immediately interrupted by the Liberal victory in 1833.

-In 1827, Piolti dies, leaving behind the decorative painter António Inácio Vieira in charge of the interior design.
+In 1827, Piolti died, leaving behind the decorative painter António Inácio Vieira in charge of the interior design.
 Work on site began, and quickly ended in 1828, by the English mason John Johnston.
 He was responsible for theEnglish staircase, but was mysteriously removed from the project to be replaced by Nicolau Pires.
 In 1830, António Joaquim de Faria, responsible for many of the stonework within the palace, also died.
 Similarly, three years later, Sebastião José Alves died, being succeeded by Joaquim José Ventura Alves.

-During the second half of the 19th century, new works in the Palace were specifically done to adapt the existing space to a permanent Royal Family residence: the windows in the antechamber of the Sala do Despacho were completed by Paul Sormani; new lace draperies from Switzerland were hung in the windows; the Quarto de D. Luís (D. Luís Room) was partitioned, with a lowered ceiling, and used as an office space with washroom; the Sala de Trabalho do Rei (King's Study) was decorated with a new rug, produced by the English firm Thomas Bontor & Company, which also produced new rugs for the Sala Chinesa (Chinese Hall); also, the older Sala de Bilhar (Billiard Room) was divided into two rooms: the Sala Chinesa (Chinese Room) and the Sala Império (Imperial Hall).
+During the second half of the 19th century, new works in the palace were specifically done to adapt the existing space to a permanent royal family residence: the windows in the antechamber of the Sala do Despacho were completed by Paul Sormani; new lace draperies from Switzerland were hung in the windows; the Quarto de D. Luís (D. Luís Room) was partitioned, with a lowered ceiling, and used as an office space with washroom; the Sala de Trabalho do Rei (King's Study) was decorated with a new rug, produced by the English firm Thomas Bontor & Company, which also produced new rugs for the Sala Chinesa (Chinese Hall); also, the older Sala de Bilhar (Billiard Room) was divided into two rooms: the Sala Chinesa (Chinese Room) and the Sala Império (Imperial Hall).